 In DVS videos the action is described verbally in between the dialog.
-Nearly 300 DVS videos for adults and young people are available.

 Print in these books is enlarged to make reading easier for persons with partial vision.
-More than 8000 large type books are available, including more than 450 books for children.

 An eBook is an electronic version of a printed book.
 The Library makes electronic books, downloadable audiobooks, and downloadable music available from a variety of sources.